grayshirts/gs-commons/README.md

 ### Maven

-Add the following configuration to the `pom.xml` configuration file of your project:
+Add the following configuration to the `pom.xml` file of your project:

 1. `dependencies` section: